-Third-party inventory processing overview:
+J Third-party inventory processing overview:

 - 1. An inventory beacon collects inventory from a third-party tool (such as Microsoft SCCM or IBM's ILMT). - 2.
 The inventory data package is saved with an XML manifest that identifies the connection used for the inventory import (both by the name you defined for the connection, and by a GUID tying the connection to the particular inventory beacon). - 3.
-The inventory package is immediately uploaded to a web service on the central application server (or the batch server in a large implementation with separate servers). - 4.
+From a free-standing inventory beacon, the inventory package is immediately uploaded to a web service on the central application server (or the batch server in a large implementation with separate servers). - 4.
 The web service queues an InventoryImportReaders message to the batch scheduler.
 (Details of task messages are included in Batch Scheduler Command Line.) - 5.
-The reader task is scheduled as soon as constraints and current tasks allow, resulting in the third-party inventory reaching the internal staging tables. - 6.
+The reader task is scheduled as soon as constraints and current tasks allow, resulting in the third-party inventory reaching the internal staging tables. - Note: If the third-party inventory collection is configured on an inventory beacon that is co-located on your central application server (or, in a large multi-server implementation, on your inventory server), the third-party inventory collection is scheduled by a Microsoft scheduled task on the server and saved directly to the staging tables.
+This is automatically followed by the staging of any FlexNet inventory, and then the remaining step follows. - 6.
 After the success of that task, by default the batch scheduler queues an InventoryImportWriters message so that the data is also transferred into the operational tables in the compliance database.